OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ## Previous changes

 Some previous adjustments to the report have a bearing on the changes that emerged this year.
-In past reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to predict the performance of an organization:
+In past DevOps reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to divide organizations into sets based on performance:

  - Throughput

  1. Deployment frequency
- 1. Lead time for changes
+ 2. Lead time for changes

  - Stability